Learn about our projects and pilot projects.

 Hails: An Online Parenting Intervention for Families Affected by Substance Misuse in Pediatric Primary Care

-The main objective of the proposed pilot study is to test the feasibility and acceptability of a brief, app-based parenting intervention (Family Check-Up Online, FCU) delivered to parents reporting problematic substance use who have young children in pediatric primary care.
-We will evaluate feasibility and acceptability by systematically assessing parents’ engagement with the FCU Online app (e.g., time spent in app, activities completed, modules accessed) and administering a consumer satisfaction survey, which will ask parents to report on their perceptions of the app (e.g., helpfulness, usability, and effects on parenting).
-We will also conduct semi-structured focus groups and qualitative interviews with pediatric healthcare providers (e.g., pediatricians, nurse practitioners, behavioral health team members) to understand provider- and practice-level factors that many facilitate or impede the implementation of the FCU Online in their practice setting.
+This pilot study tested the feasibility and acceptability of a brief, app-based parenting intervention (Family Check-Up Online, FCU) delivered to parents reporting problematic substance use with young children in pediatric primary care.
+Feasibility and acceptability were evaluated by assessing parents’ engagement with the FCU Online app (e.g., time spent, activities completed, modules accessed) and through a consumer satisfaction survey.
+Researchers also conducted focus groups and qualitative interviews with pediatric healthcare providers to understand factors influencing FCU Online implementation.

 Pilot Project 9